Holodomor genocide question

 The Holodomor, a 1932–1933 man-made famine, (Note: Researchers who state that the famine was unintentional and did not aim at genocide still agree that the famine was not caused by natural crop failure, and so use words like "man-made famine" and "organised famine" to emphasize this fact.
-Most researchers agree that the famine was caused by social factors and government policies.) killed 3.3–5 million ethnic Ukrainian people in the Ukrainian Soviet Socialist Republic (as part of the Soviet Union), included in a total of 5.5–8.7 million killed by the broader Soviet famine of 1930–1933.
+Most researchers agree that the famine was caused by social factors and government policies.) killed 3.3–5 million ethnic Ukrainian people in the Ukrainian Soviet Socialist Republic (as part of the Soviet Union), included in a total of 5.5–8.7 million perished in the broader Soviet famine of 1930–1933.
 At least 3.3 million ethnic Ukrainians died as a result of the famine in the USSR.
 Scholars debate whether there was an intent to starve millions of Ukrainians to death or not.

 While scholars are in consensus that the cause of the famine was man-made, the topic remains a significant issue in modern politics with historians disputing whether Soviet policies in the era constitute genocide.
 Specifically, scholarly debate of the question centres around whether or not the Holodomor was intentional and therefore constitutes a genocide under the Genocide Convention.
 Broadly speaking, Russian historians are generally of the opinion that the Holodomor did not constitute a genocide.
 Among Ukrainian historians the general opinion is that it did constitute a genocide.
 Western historians hold varying views.
 Most scholars who reject the argument that state policy in regard to the famine was genocidal do not absolve Joseph Stalin or the Soviet regime as a whole from guilt for the famine deaths and still view such policies as being ultimately criminal in nature.

 Since 2006, the Ukrainian government has sought recognition of the Holodomor as a genocide, and, as of 2023, 34 countries and the European Union had recognised the Holodomor as a genocide.

 Scholarly positions

 Raphael Lemkin

-Raphael Lemkin, who coined the term "genocide" and initiated the Genocide Convention, wrote that the destruction of the Ukrainian nation "is a classic example of the Soviet genocide, the longest and most extensive experiment in Russification, namely the extermination of the Ukrainian nation".
+Raphael Lemkin, who coined the term "genocide" in the 1940s and initiated the Genocide Convention, wrote in 1953 that the destruction of the Ukrainian nation "is a classic example of the Soviet genocide, the longest and most extensive experiment in Russification, namely the extermination of the Ukrainian nation".
 Lemkin stated that it consisted of four steps: